Skip to main content

 Metal Roof Screw Calculator FAQs

-What is a common screws-per-square starting point?+
+What is a common screws-per-square starting point for metal roofing?+

-Should I add extra screws for waste?+
+Should I add extra screws for waste on a metal roofing job?+

-Can this replace the manufacturer fastening pattern?+
+Can this calculator replace the manufacturer fastening pattern for metal roofing?+

 Is this screw calculator for standing seam roofs too?+